CERT-Polska/n6/docs/installation/system.md

 $ sudo apt-get clean
 ```

-> Note: Add the "contrib" repository in `/etc/apt/sources.list` if needed.

-# _Dataman_ user
+## Creating the _dataman_ user

-We decided that *n6* will be run by the `dataman` user.
-First, create a group for him:
+Let *n6* be run by the `dataman` OS user.
+First, let us create its
+initial login group:

 ```bash
 $ /usr/sbin/groupadd dataman
 ```

-We should keep the `n6` repository in _dataman's_ home directory.
+Now, when creating the `dataman` user, let us ensure that the user is

-Add the user to the `www-data` group, so he has access to *Apache* files:
+also added to the `www-data` group (so that access to *Apache*'s files
+is granted).

 ```bash
 $ /usr/sbin/useradd -rm \